Notes on the octonions: The associator and coassociator brackets

 Here the first equation follows from the definition of the associator bracket and orthogonality, the second equation follows from~\eqref{eq:area}, and the last equation follows from~\eqref{eq:area} and orthogonality, as well as~\eqref{eq:phi}.
-The general case can be reduced to the orthogonal case by Gram-Schmidt. \end{proof}
+The general case can be reduced to the orthogonal case by Gram--Schmidt. \end{proof}